caiyue1993/Tiptoes/README.md

 2. In the place of your setting navigationController's rootViewController code(normally in AppDelegate.swift), replace ```UINavigationController(rootViewController:xxx)```with```TiptoesNavController(rootViewController:xxx)```
 3. Enjoy!

+# Demo
+Git clone or directly download this repository.
+Then open ```Tiptoes.xcodeproj```.

 # Author
 [caiyue1993](https://github.com/caiyue1993) made this with ❤️.
 Inspired by Unread APP.

 # Contribute
 As you can see, Tiptoes provide a thinking to customize navigation bar.
-But he is not strong enough due to the limitation of author's time and energy.
+But it is not perfect due to the limitation of author's time and energy.
 So I open up this repo to GitHub and I am fully looking forward that you guys can join me and make this repository more splendid.

 # License
 MIT